Back to Singers

 Confutatis - Requiem - Verdi

-American bass, Eric Johnson, is an international veteran of the operatic stage.
-He has appeared in over 100 professional productions with 30 ensembles in the United States and Europe to consistent public approval and critical praise.
+American bass Eric Johnson is a veteran of the international operatic stage.
+He has appeared in over 100 professional productions with 30 ensembles in the United States and Europe to critical acclaim.

-He made his professional debut as Sparafucile in Rigoletto with Central City Opera, and for the next nine years sang successfully on the regional opera circuit throughout the United States including Lyric Opera of Dallas, Fort Worth Opera, and he took part in the world premiere of Argento’s The Aspern Papers at the Dallas Opera.
-Also to his credit are Washington Opera (Merry Wives, Aspern), Chicago Opera Theatre (The Crucible, Postcard from Morocco), Michigan Opera Theatre, Cleveland Opera, Augusta Opera, Opera Festival of New Jersey, and Tulsa Opera.
+Mr. Johnson made his professional debut as Sparafucile in Rigoletto with Central City Opera, and for the next nine years performed extensively on the regional opera circuit throughout the United States with such companies as Lyric Opera of Dallas, Fort Worth Opera, and in the world premiere of Argento’s The Aspern Papers at the Dallas Opera.
+Other credits include The Merry Wives of Windsor and The Aspern Papers at Washington Opera, The Crucible and Postcard from Morocco at Chicago Opera Theatre, as well as roles at Michigan Opera Theatre, Cleveland Opera, Augusta Opera, Opera Festival of New Jersey, and Tulsa Opera.